Smoothness of the density for solutions to Gaussian rough differential equations: Statement of the main theorem

-\begin{remark} An obvious example of a `degenerate' Gaussian process is a bridge processes which return to zero in $\left[ 0,T\right] $.
-This is plainly ruled out by an assumption of non-degeneracy. \end{remark}
+\begin{remark} An obvious example of a ``degenerate'' Gaussian process is a bridge process which returns to zero in $ [ 0,T ] $.
+This is plainly ruled out by an assumption of nondegeneracy. \end{remark}

-It is shown in \cite{CFV} that non-degeneracy is implied by (\ref{CFV non-deg} ).
-Thus non-degeneracy is a weaker condition than (\ref{CFV non-deg}).
+It is shown in \cite{CFV} that nondegeneracy is implied by (\ref{CFV nondeg} ).
+Thus, nondegeneracy is a weaker condition than (\ref{CFV nondeg}).
 It also has the advantage of being formulated more tangibly in terms of the covariance matrix.
-The next lemma shows that Condition \ref{non-determ} also implies that the process is non-degenerate.
+The next lemma shows that Condition~\ref{nondeterm} also implies that the process is nondegenerate.